If you want to manage a company's reputation and influence consumer behaviour then working in public relations (PR) is

 Choose to study public relations

 Studying for a PR degree is an excellent route into the industry and many joint PR and marketing/business courses offer an optional sandwich year to gain relevant work experience or undertake a year abroad.

 Another option is the full-time MA Public Relations at the London College of Communication, University of the Arts London.
-The course takes 15 months to complete and is a Chartered Institute of Public Relations (CIPR) approved.
-Aimed at those already in the profession as well as graduates with good communication skills and degrees in other subjects (preferably a 2:1 or above).
+The course takes 15 months to complete and is approved by the Chartered Institute of Public Relations (CIPR).
+Aimed at those already in the profession, as well as at graduates with good communication skills and degrees in other subjects (preferably a 2:1 or above).

 Course leader Gareth Thompson explains, 'A postgraduate course in PR explores reputation and communication in depth, allowing us to link theory with practice.
 The aim is to give practitioners of the future the confidence to tackle the increasingly complex organisational and communication challenges that they will confront in the workplace.'

-To discover what Masters options are available, search postgraduate public relations courses.
+To discover what Masters are available, search postgraduate public relations courses.

 Consume media and be social savvy